Yuriy962/rsschool-cv/cv.md

 * JavaScript (the basics), jQuery;
 * Gulp;
 * PHP (the basics);
-* 1C-Bitrix, ModX, Joomla;
+* 1C-Bitrix, ModX, Joomla.

 ## Example of My Code
 The fragment of HTML and JS code for menu of landing page.
 __HTML__
 ```html
     <div class="hamburger">